Al-Waleed bin Khalid Al-Saud: Biography

 Al-Waleed was born on 18 April 1989.
 He was the eldest son of Prince Khalid bin Talal Al Saud and the grandson of Prince Talal bin Abdulaziz Al Saud, a member of the House of Saud, the ruling family of Saudi Arabia.
-His mother is Princess al-Jazi bint Saud, a daughter of King Saud.
+His mother was Princess al-Jazi bint Saud, a daughter of King Saud.
 Al-Waleed was also the nephew of businessman Prince Alwaleed bin Talal.

 In 2005, when he was 15, Al-Waleed was involved in a car crash while training at a military academy in London.
 The crash caused severe cerebral hemorrhage that left him in a coma, and he spent more than twenty years on life support at King Abdulaziz Medical City.
 Al-Waleed's condition received widespread coverage in Saudi and Arab media, particularly with the circulation of videos showing limited movements.

 Al-Waleed died on 19 July 2025, after more than twenty years in a coma.
 He was 36.